bilyons/irl-for-self-learning/benchmark/README.md

-# Current best benchmark result with other SOA algotrithms
+# Current best benchmark result with other SOTA algotrithms

 For example: